enmancio/Restricted_Selection_Index/README.md

 ### Use AlphaSimR to simulate the first population

-In this example, we mimic a population with similar parameters to the one described in Mancin et al. 2022 (Economic weights for restriction of selection index as the optimal strategy for combining multiple traits ).
+In this example, we mimic a population with similar parameters to the one described in [Mancin et al. (2022)](https://reader.elsevier.com/reader/sd/pii/S0022030222006130?token=D918083579920C8D0B9ADAC59C8D893F94465DE9A79C795EB679FFED6584E63371702C17D9EE5F09BC84C52D439C23B1&originRegion=eu-west-1&originCreation=20221026133930).
 Note that the genetic variance and phenotype mean have been changed for a matter of clarity and a better visual appraisal of the graphs.
 Indeed, here we assumed a genetic variance equal to 1 and a phenotype mean equal to 0.

 ```r
 pop_size = 10000